joseph-flinn/site/frontend/posts/consuming-books.md

 greater than oneself, ego stands in the way of experiencing beauty.

 ## 145
 Success through sheer will is not sustainable.
-One cannot outwork and out run everyone forever.
+One cannot outwork and outrun everyone forever.

 ## 146
-Ego often demands to standup for oneself, but that doesn’t lead to resolving the matter, only escalation.
+Ego often demands to stand up for oneself, but that doesn’t lead to resolving the matter, only escalation.

 ## 151